Frequently Asked Questions

 ASHRAE standards suggest that air movement of 40 feet per minute (fpm), or less, is difficult to detect and is very comfortable.
 At their maximum prescribed height, the terminal velocity of the air column produced by ZOO Fans falls above this range, in the slightly more noticeable, yet still quite comfortable range of 80-100 fpm.
 ASHRAE standards suggest an upper limit of 160 fpm for people who are lightly clothed, performing primarily sedentary activities.
 For intermediary ceilings heights or to adjust for localized conditions or comfort, simply adjust the speed of the fan.

 Can ZOO Fans help me earn LEED Credits?

 YES!
+Significantly reduce the use of ducting on new construction, save energy and reduce operating costs.
 Please review our LEEDS page to see how.

 When Destratification Fans are specified for a job, can the engineers and contractors have confidence that ZOO fans will perform as claimed?

 Don’t just take our word for it!
 Performance numbers for our fans were provided by third-party testing done at the only AMCA-certified testing laboratory in Europe, the INVENT center at Ziehl-Abegg in Künzelsau, Germany.
 Unlike others, ZOO Fans’ performance ratings are not derived from amateur observation.
 They are also much more than the simple repetition of the specifications of the underlying motor.
 ZOO Fans technical information takes into account a critical component in overall performance – the effect of the fan housing.
 Narrowing tailpipes, fins and stators can significantly reduce air flow – with ZOO Fans’ patented design and third-party performance testing, you can be confident our fans will perform as specified.

 Why not just run the fans when the building is occupied?